 What To Do When The Action Folds To You In The Small Blind

 When you’re in the small blind and the action folds to you, you should often raise.
 If you’re worried about what effect this may have post-flop, don’t.
-You stand a good chance of stealing the pot by using a opening small – about 2 – 2.5 times the big blind.
+You stand a good chance of stealing the pot opening small – about 2 – 2.5 times the big blind.
 You can do this frequently until the big blind starts to 3-bet you.
 By raising in the small blind, you reduce the chances that you’ll have to play a hand out of position, which means you’ll have less information on which to act.

 Do You Flat Call Enough On The Button?
 Raise It!